LAST UPDATED: May 15, 2019

 - Installation: Most roll-up truck covers are easy to use once everything is set up.
 Getting it mounted, however, can be a different story.
 Some covers, like most soft models, only take a few minutes to install using basic clamps and fasteners.
 Hard models, on the other hand, can be more challenging since there are extra pieces to mount, align, and secure.

-This roll-up tonneau cover lacks a lot of high-end features more advanced options spout, but it does simplicity well.
-Made of leather-grain fabric, the cover itself sits above the bed on the supplied rails that clamp down to the sides of the bed.
+This roll-up tonneau cover lacks some high-end features more advanced options spout, but it does simplicity well.
+Made of leather-embossed vinyl, the cover sits on the bed on the rails that clamp down to the sides of the bed.
 The top-mounted design not only offers a good amount of waterproofing, but it also gives the cover and truck a distinct look.

 Easy installation is where this tonneau cover really shines.
 Coming with the soft cover and support rails, the kit requires about 30 minutes to clamp the rails to the side of the bed.
 Once installed, the cover does a good job of resisting rain, snow, wind, and other weather elements that can cause havoc on a truck bed's contents.

 The fit of the cover, however, can be a little tight on some truck models, making buying the right one extremely important.
 Since the cover sits between the two support rails, some alignment may be required to get the snaps positioned correctly if the bed rails are just too far apart to offer some give in the placement.